Haefliger's differentiable cohomology: Abstract

 \section{Abstract}

 We review Haefliger's differentiable cohomology for the pseudogroup of diffeomorphisms of $\mathbb{R}^q$~\cite{HAEFLIGER}.
-We investigate the structure needed to define such a cohomology, which, remarkably, is related to the so called Cartan distribution underlying the geometric study of PDE.
-We define an analogue of Haefliger differentiable cohomology for flat Cartan groupoids, investigate its infinitesimal counterpart and relate the two by a van Est-like map.
+We unravel the structure that governs such cohomologies, which, remarkably, is related to the so called Cartan distribution underlying the geometric study of PDEs.
+Hence, we extend Haefliger's differentiable cohomology to the general framwork of flat Cartan groupoids, we investigate its infinitesimal counterpart and relate the two by a van Est-like map.
 Finally, we define a characteristic map for geometric structures on manifolds $M$ associated to flat Cartan groupoids.
 The outcome generalizes the existing approaches to characteristic classes for foliations~\cite{HAEFLIGER, BOTTHAEFLIGER, BERNSTEINROSENFELD, BERNSTEINROSENFELD2}.
+The motivation for this work is two-fold.
+On the one hand, it is motivated by the recent approach to geometric structures via multiplicative (Cartan) distributions~\cite{MARIA,ORI,FRANCESCO}; from that perspective, we are constructing characteristic classes for such structures.
+On the other hand, it is motivated by our (ongoing) attempt to turn classical symmetries (pseudogroups) into non-commutative, Hopf-algebraic, ones; such attempt is inspired by existing work in non-commutative geometry~\cite{Mosc1, MoscR1, MoscR2} and aims at a unified approach which allows also for non-transitive pseudogroups.

 \dedicatory{Dedicated to André Haefliger on his 90th birthday.}